 Inter-simple sequence repeats are multi-locus, mostly dominant fragments of DNA that are flanked by simple sequence repeats at both ends (Ng et al. 2015).
 Inter-simple sequence PCR involves the use of microsatellite sequences as primers for the polymerase chain reaction to generate multi-locus markers.
 It combines the advantages of SSR markers and AFLP, where it is highly polymorphic and useful in studies such as genetic diversity, phylogeny, gene tagging, genome mapping, and evolutionary biology (Pradeep et al., 2002).
 ISSR has high genetic variability and can generate multi-locus data from the genome (Anne, 2006).
 It costs less and does not require prior sequence information (Ng et al. 2015).
-In the current study, we used inter-simple sequence repeats to determine the genetic diversity and population structure of Fusarium species causing common bean root rot in Uganda
+The main objective of the current study was to use inter-simple sequence repeats to determine the genetic diversity and population structure of Fusarium species causing common bean root rot in Uganda.

 2. material and methods